 Represented by www.anneclergue.com

 "It has been so fun to be able to work with you, enthusiasm and determined power pack.
 You are a top partner"

 Heli Happasalo / Musei Chef The HALLWYL MUSEUM

 When the Swiss watchmaker CENTURY with its sapphire jewellery’s dream of flawless perfection collaborated with Jenny LEXANDER and the Parisian based Advertising agency Coandco, were they sure which photographic style they were looking for.
 The results can only be described as amazing.

 Jenny LEXANDER was the only in-house photographer allowed at Grand Hotel Stockholm during the wedding ceremony of the Swedish HRH Crown Princess Victoria´s wedding.

-This client was very precise regarding the photos they wanted taken.
-Following a thorough consultation, jennylexander.com soon understood their particular style and security process at the hotel during this exceptional occasion, and was happy to supply them with the images they wanted to capture of their international royal guests and beautiful wedding ceremony.
+This client was very precise regarding the photos they wanted to be taken.
+Following a thorough consultation, Jenny LEXANDER soon understood their particular style and security process at the hotel during this exceptional occasion and was happy to supply them with the images they wanted to capture of their international royal guests and the beautiful wedding ceremony.

 Jenny LEXANDER was delighted to provide a collaboration and capture their handcrafted products.
 Beautiful and graphic image as a result.